Mabdillahi88/tic_tac_toe/README.md

  ### Main Page

-   - Once the program is activated, it prompts the user, as Player 1, to provide input if they are an existing user or register as a new user.
+  - Upon program activation, Player 1 is prompted to choose between logging in as an existing user or registering as a new user.

    User stories covered: 1 and 2